DanielBrechner/hurrdat_co2/README.md

 4. Run the following command to create a virtual environment:
 `python -m venv myenv`
+(note that 'myenv' is just the name of your own virtual environment and can be changed to any name you wish)

 5. Activate the virtual environment by running the following command: